gymreklab/cse284-spring20/README.md

 # cse284-spring20
 Course website for CSE 284 Spring 2020

+**This page is no longer being maintained.
+All material will be updated on Canvas this quarter.**
 **Note: for Spring 2020, due to the COVID-19 situation, this entire course will be held remotely.
 No in-person attendance is required.**

 **Under construction!**